 Chae also points out that this new sample is explicitly free from any concerns of data quality cuts that have been raised in the literature so far.
 Chae further clarifies the recent contradicting claim by Indranil Banik and co-authors, saying, “Their methodology and results have a lot of problems.
 Their conclusion is invalid for two main reasons among others.”

 “In their sample selection they knowingly excluded Newtonian-regime binaries that are crucial in accurately calibrating the occurrence rate of systems containing hidden additional component(s).
-Then, they employed a specific statistical algorithm of modeling velocities to infer gravity, the occurrence rate, and other parameters simultaneously, but ignored velocity errors though vital for their .”
+Then, they employed a specific statistical algorithm of modeling velocities to infer gravity, the occurrence rate, and other parameters simultaneously, but ignored velocity errors though vital for their algorithm.”

 Chae concludes, “At least three independent quantitative analyses by two independent groups reveal essentially the same gravitational anomaly.
 The gravitational anomaly is real, and a new scientific paradigm shift is on its way.”